okostynchuk/Outcall/ReadMe.md

 ## What is OutCALL? ##

 OutCALL is an
-application designed for integration with MYSQL while placing and receiving phone calls.
-The application includes: MYSQL contacts integration, incoming calls pop-up window notification, click to dial from phone book, creating reminders, call history.
+application designed for integration with MySQL while placing and receiving phone calls.
+The application includes: MySQL contacts integration, incoming calls pop-up window notification, click to dial from phone book, creating reminders, call history.